Odessa Military District: Soviet Union

 The district was reformed by the decision of October 11, 1939 specifically for the occupation of Bessarabia after the Soviet Union signed Molotov–Ribbentrop Pact.
 At that time its territory included the newly created Moldovian SSR, six oblasts of the Ukrainian SSR (Izmail, Odesa (then Odessa), Dnipropetrovsk, Zaporizhzhia, Mykolaiv, Kirovohrad) and also the Crimean Autonomous Soviet Socialist Republic as part of the Russian SFSR.
 The Odessa MD was reinforced by several units from the Ukrainian Front that took part in the Soviet invasion of Poland and Romania, previously formed on base of the Odessa Army Group of the Kiev Special Military District (reformed Kiev Military District).

 By directives OV/583 and OV/584 of the Soviet People's Commissariat of Defense, units of the Odessa Military District, currently commanded by Mjr.
 Gen. I.V.
 Boldin, were ordered into battle ready state in the spring of 1940.
 Soviet troop concentrations along the Romanian border took place between April 15 and June 10, 1940.
 In order to coordinate the efforts of the Kiev and Odessa Military districts in the preparation of action against Romania, the Soviet Army created the Southern Front under General Georgy Zhukov, composed of the 5th, 9th and 12th Armies.
 The Southern Front had 32 infantry divisions, 2 motorized infantry divisions, 6 cavalry divisions, 11 tank brigades, 3 paratrooper brigades, 30 artillery regiments, and smaller auxiliary units.

 Two action plans were devised.
 The first plan was prepared for the case that Romania would not accept to evacuate Bessarabia and Bukovina.
-The Soviet 12th Army was supposed in such a situation to strike Southward along the Prut river towards Iaşi, while Soviet 9th Army was supposed to strike East-to-West south of Chişinău towards Huşi.
-The target of this plan was to surround the Romanian troops in the Bălţi-Iaşi area.
+The Soviet 12th Army was supposed in such a situation to strike Southward along the Prut river towards Iași, while Soviet 9th Army was supposed to strike East-to-West south of Chișinău towards Huși.
+The target of this plan was to surround the Romanian troops in the Bălți-Iași area.
 The second plan took into consideration the case that Romania would succumb to Soviet demands and would evacuate its military.
 In such a situation, Soviet troops were given the mission to reach quickly the Prut river, and take charge of the evacuation process of the Romanian troops.
 The first plan was taken as the basis of action.
 Along the portions where the offensive was supposed to take place, Soviets prepared to have at least a triple superiority of men and means.

 On June 22, 1941 primary combat formations included: